zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-mode-type.md

 ## Description

-The `AuditModeType` is an enum used to include or exclude all properties from the Audit.
+The `AuditModeType` is an enum used to include or exclude all properties in the Audit.

 The default value is `AuditModeType.IncludeAll`.